grobenmarketing/r7-creative-branding/Brand Pillars/00-overview.md

 **Value Props by Persona:**
 - **Skeptical:** "You don't need to be perfect.
 Just more present than the guy down the street."
 - **Urgent:** "Right now, someone like John is deciding whether to call you or your competitor."
-- **ROI-Focused:** "Every quarter of inconsistency costs $20-50K in lost deals."
+- **ROI-Focused:** "Every quarter of inconsistency costs $10-45K in lost deals."
 - **Time-Crunched:** "You capture 10-15%.
 We handle 85-90%."
 - **Overwhelmed:** "$550-950/month.
-Pays for itself in 2-3 months."
+Pays for itself in 3-4 months."

 **Complete Framework Includes:**
 - 6 key messages for every channel
 - Objection handling scripts (7 common objections)
-- Discovery call flow (opening → diagnostic → education → close)
+- Discovery call flow
 - Email sequences (nurture, trial, post-trial)
 - Elevator pitches (10-sec, 30-sec, 60-sec)
 - Channel-specific guidance (social, web, sales, email)